Behavioural change is far more complex than most people realise. It doesn't happen overnight, and giving advice or solutions may not help.

 A trained coach facilitates by clarifying goals, breaking them down into smaller, manageable steps, and overcoming self-doubts and inertia in taking action.
 A coach also serves as an accountability partner in maintaining commitment to their coachee's action plans and reviewing the learning points from the experience.

 The Communication for Behavioural impact (COMBI) model of HICDARM describes 7 stages of behavioural change.
-Critically, it highlights that there’s often a gap between one being convinced that something is worth doing, and finally deciding to do something.
+It highlights that there’s often a gap between us being convinced that something is worth doing, and finally deciding to do something.
 It also highlights the importance of reconfirming that the actions taken are positive, which can help to maintain the change.

-The COM-B model (Capability, Opportunity, Motivation - Behaviour, not the same as COMBI above) says that all 3 aspects of the model must be present for effective behavioural change - one must know how to perform the action(s), have the opportunities to do so, and must be motivated to do so.
+The COM-B model (Capability, Opportunity, Motivation - Behaviour) says that its 3 aspects must be present for effective behavioural change - we must have the capability to change our behaviour, have the opportunities to do so, and must be motivated to do so.

-Ajzen's theory of planned behaviour focuses on the factors behind one’s behavioural intent, such as attitudes, perceptions and norms.
-It has been applied in many areas, such as students’ use of social media.
-In short, the stronger or more positive these factors are, the more likely it is for us to perform our desired behaviour.
-Thus, it may be useful to examine our own attitudes and perceptions first before, say, attempting any big changes.
+Ajzen's theory focuses on the factors behind one’s behavioural intent, such as attitudes, perceptions and norms.
+The stronger these factors are, the more likely it is for us to achieve our desired behaviour.
+Thus, it may be useful to examine our own attitudes and perceptions first before attempting any big changes.
+The theory has been applied in many areas, such as youths’ use of social media.

 The Transtheoretical or Stages of Change Model describes 6 stages that people need to cycle through to change their own behaviour - (i) precontemplation, (ii) contemplation, (iii) preparation, (iv) action, (v) maintenance and (vi) relapse.
 A nice feature of this model is that it explicitly accounts for the possibility of relapse, but it ignores the social context in which behavioural change takes place.